arnoldfychen/video-caffe/README.md

     1) Open the file “cmake/Cuda.cmake”.  replace "cudnn.h" with "cudnn_version.h" by commenting/uncommenting the lines where they are.
     2) In cudnn_ndconv_layer.cu, cudnn_conv_layer.cpp and cudnn_deconv_layer.cpp  change all "#if 0 // CUDNN_VERSION_MIN(8, 0, 0)" to "if CUDNN_VERSION_MIN(8, 0, 0)".

-# As cuDNN8.x is supported by the above changes, the following requirements are not necessary now:
+# As cuDNN8.x is supported by the above changes, the following requirements of installing cuda10.2 and libcudnn7_7.x + libcudnn7-dev_7.x are not necessary now, you can use video-caffe with cuda11.x + cudnn8.x
 # Requirements \[Deprecated\]
 Make sure that cuda10.2 and libcudnn7_7.x + libcudnn7-dev_7.x and opencv3/opencv4 are installed on your NX or Nano, if not, you can install cuda10.2 and opencv by NVIDIA's sdkmanager(Jet Pack4.4), and install libcudnn7_7.x + libcudnn7-dev_7.x by deb packages.
 As video-caffe uses cudnn API whose version is not higher than 7.x, but sdkmanager install cudnn 8.x on Xavier NX or Nano by default, so you have to install libcudnn7_7.x + libcudnn7-dev_7.x by manual.